darraghoriordan/darragh-oriordan-com/src/pages/2019/02/12/a-retrospective-on-mentoring-four-new-developers/index.md

 - There is 0 server configuration
 - It's free \$\$ for non production/staging
+- There are well known deploy patterns with dpl
 - The sponsors can see progress whenever from anywhere on the internet
 - The sponsors can show the product to customers whenever they like